cygnus-technology/reach-firmware/readme.md

 * The "docs" folder contains a "Getting Started" document that explains how to run the demo and then how to rebuild the demo.
 * The docs folder also contains more detailed information.
 * Clone or fork this project.
 * Install and use Silicon Labs' Simplicity Studio.
-This project is built with version 5.3 and gecko 4.3.2.
+This project is updated to build with version 5.8 and gecko 4.4.0.
 * Create an SoC empty project and populate it with the subdirectories here.
+Follow further instructions in the Getting Started document.
 * To run on a non-SiLabs board ignore the silabs directory and connect to BLE as necessary.

 #